Camilo-U/Mental-Health-Disorders-Pre-and-Post-Pandemic/README.md

 ### Objective
 ---

-> The objective of this project was to analize mental health disorders appearance occured before and after the lockdown across seven diferent countries.
+> The objective of this project was to analyze mental health disorders level occured before and after the lockdown across seven diferent countries.

 ### Overview
 ---